-Rick and Morty: the 11 best sci-fi and horror parody episodes
+Rick and Morty parodies: The 11 best sci-fi and horror nods

 References: Game of Thrones, Letterman, Cloud Atlas, SNL, Garfield, Die Hard

-In this episode, Rick plugs makes his TV interdimensional, allowing him and Morty to watch all kinds of weird stuff on TV – and a lot of it parodies ours.
+In this episode, Rick turns his TV inter-dimensional, allowing him and Morty to watch all kinds of weird stuff on TV – and a lot of it parodies ours.
 In one dimension’s Game of Thrones, for example, Tyrion is a giant, and Cloud Atlas stars Morty’s dad, Jerry.

 8. S01E09 – ‘Something Ricked This Way Comes’